I wanted to make my Thyroid Pharmacist community aware of a recent development regarding thyroid medications.

 I’ve been sharing about this on Instagram for the past week, along with other thyroid colleagues and patient advocates.
 A few of us have been working behind the scenes to ask the FDA for one reasonable, life-saving step: Extend the timeline for removing “unapproved” NDT from the market until two FDA-approved versions of NDT are available.

 The good news is that I think our efforts are working.
-On August 13th, the FDA had put out a statement confirming that they are committed to pursuing FDA approval for desiccated thyroid extract, pending the results of clinical trials.
-Dr. Marty Makary, the FDA commissioner, also stated that the FDA will ensure access to all Americans.
+On August 13th, FDA Commissioner Martin Makary said that although the “FDA is committed to pursuing the first-ever approval of desiccated thyroid extract, pending results of the ongoing clinical trials,” the agency will, in “the meantime… ensure access for all Americans.”
 We are hoping to get more clarity on this!

 NDT has been used for more than 120 years – long before the FDA was even founded.
 There is no reason patients should be denied access to medications that are working for them while we wait for FDA-approved versions to become available.

 I truly believe this is an achievable request, but only if we raise our voices.
-If just 1% of the estimated 4 million people currently taking NDT in the United States (that’s about 40,000 of us) speak up, I believe the FDA will listen and grant an extension.
+If just 2% of the estimated 1.5 million people currently taking NDT in the United States (that’s about 30,000 of us) speak up, I believe the FDA will listen and grant an extension.

 This would allow us to continue using “grandfathered” NDT until the FDA-approved versions are ready.
-But if not enough of us speak out, these lifesaving meds may be removed from the market after 12 months.
+But if not enough of us speak out, these lifesaving medications may be removed from the market after 12 months.

 Here’s how you can help: